bitsgalore/contextactions/readme.md

 ## Right-click context actions for Caja and Nautilus

 This repo contains a collection of utility scripts that define context menu actions.
 These allow you to run a number of command-line tools by right-clicking on a file.
 Output is displayed in a pop-up text box.
 I originally got the idea for this from [BitCurator](http://wiki.bitcurator.net/index.php?title=Using_Nautilus_for_Data_Triage), which uses Nautilus scripts for various data triage operations.
 Most of the scripts in this repo are based on the BitCurator scripts (but extended for additional tools).
+This collection of scripts will probably expand over time.

 ## Target environments